anitaa1990/Android-Cheat-sheet/README.md

 * <b>Describe services</b></br>
-  * Service is a component that is used to perform operations on the background such as playing music, handle network transactions.
-Services can run in the background even in the application is destroyed.</br>
+  * A Service is an application component that can perform long-running operations in the background, and it doesn't provide a user interface.
+It can run in the background, even when the user is not interacting with your application.
+These are the three different types of services:
+    * Foreground Service: A foreground service performs some operation that is noticeable to the user.
+For example, we can use a foreground service to play an audio track.
+A [Notification](https://developer.android.com/guide/topics/ui/notifiers/notifications.html) must be displayed to the user.
+    * Background Service: A background service performs an operation that isn’t directly noticed by the user.
+In Android API level 26 and above, there are restrictions to using background services and it is recommended to use [WorkManager](https://developer.android.com/topic/libraries/architecture/workmanager) in these cases.
+    * Bound Service: A service is bound when an application component binds to it by calling bindService().
+A bound service offers a client-server interface that allows components to interact with the service, send requests, receive results.
+A bound service runs only as long as another application component is bound to it.</br>

 * <b>Difference between Service & Intent Service</b></br>